-When looking at our internal Attitude to Learning and Independence data (4 as the highest value) from teacher reports, there is also still a gap between PP students and non PP students.
+When looking at our internal Attitude to Learning and Independence data (4 as the highest value) from teacher reports, there has been an improvement in the average of PP students' attitude to learning and independence from the previous year.
+Although this is positive there is also still a gap between PP students and non-PP students.